Rome: a brief travel guide

 #3.
 Colosseum

-The Colosseum is maybe the most famous historic site in Rome and one of the New 7 Wonders of the world.
-It is located east of the Roman Forum and its construction began in 72 AD.
-The Colosseum was an amphitheater that could sit up to 80,000 spectators and was used for gladiatorial contests, executions, animal hunts, Greek dramas and more.
-Its use stopped in medieval times.
-You can visit it and understand the underground theatrical systems with the ramps, the trapdoors, the hoists, and the scenery machines.
+The Colosseum is perhaps the most famous historic site in Rome and one of the New Seven Wonders of the World.
+It is located east of the Roman Forum, and its construction began in 72 AD.
+The Colosseum was an amphitheater that could seat up to 80,000 spectators and was used for gladiatorial contests, executions, animal hunts, Greek dramas, and more.
+Its use ended in medieval times.
+You can visit it and learn about the underground theatrical systems, with ramps, trapdoors, hoists, and stage machinery.
 Depending on the day, you might need to wait in line for a long time, though.
-Skip the lines by booking a tour here!
+Skip the lines by booking a tour!

 RomeColosseuum